invitae/aims_inference/README.md

 ## Generating a confusion matrix of ethnicity and ancestry

-If self-reported ethnicities are included and appended to the path, we can produce a confusion matrix of the results, relating self-reported ethnicity to predicted ancestry:
+If self-reported ethnicities are included (appended to the sample name), we can produce a confusion matrix of the results, relating self-reported ethnicity to predicted ancestry:

 `python infer_ancestry.py -i StratGenomEthnicTestsamples.csv -o predicted_ancestries.csv -cm`